NavishaShetty/NavishaShetty.github.io/readme.md

 ## Deployment (GitHub Pages)

-Your portfolio is a **static website** - just HTML, CSS, and JavaScript files.
+This portfolio is a **static website** - just HTML, CSS, and JavaScript files.
 GitHub Pages serves these directly.

 ### What You Need:
-- Just push your code to GitHub
+- Just push code to GitHub
 - Enable GitHub Pages in repository settings
 - Access at: `https://navishashetty.github.io`

 ---

-## 🛠️ Testing Locally
+## Testing Locally

 ### Option 1: Python (Simplest)
 ```bash